CEO Jeff Mains Discusses ‘Consumerization’ of Healthcare in Magazine Interview

 Would you tell me about the payment side and how it works using Intelligent Contacts to gather patients?

+We have a payment IVR, so someone can call in 24/7 and make a payment over the phone.
+Something really unique about that is it supports multiple languages.
 Many of them will just do English or Spanish, and ours will support up to sixty languages at the same time, which is really important for companies with a global footprint or multi-cultural product or service.

+We have three online payment portals that vary from a simple quick pay site to a much more complicated virtual negotiation solution.
+The most advanced solution is called Intelligent Negotiator, which is a completely self-service online option that starts with a consumer viewing their statement online.
+From there, they can make payments and set up payment plans.
+Or, if it is an old account or something past due, they can potentially make settlement offers.
+It is all self-service and optimized for mobile devices—which I feel all payment solutions are headed.
 For a payment plan, the client already has rules set up, so within those rules, the patient can make offers and those offers are either accepted or rejected.
 The software can present a counteroffer or come up with a payment plan that makes sense for both parties.
 It takes the human element, and potential embarrassment, out of the payment negotiation process and it’s extremely easy to use.

 Do your engagements typically cover both sides, communication and payments, or can your clients choose the parts that they want?